Gudelfina/autotech/README.md

 ### Service microservice

 The service microservice allows a user to create a technician and appointment for a customer.
 It also allows the user to be able to see the full list of appointments and filter through them by inputing an existing VIN.
 The user will also have the feature to cancel and complete an appointment when it is finished.
 In order for the service miscroservice to function, I needed to poll data from inventory microservice.
 For this we used a poller to pull the VIN data in order to incroporate into my own model as a value object.
 In my service models, I used the Technician and AutomobileVO as foreign keys for the Appointment model.
 NOTE: Creating an appointment also relies on creating a technician first as well.
 This allows for the appointment instances to be created with the complete data.
-In the fron-end of the application, there are links to each form and lists, categorized by name: technician and appointment.
+In the front-end of the application, there are links to each form and lists, categorized by name: technician and appointment.
 ### Sales microservice

 This Auto Sales application is a full-stack service that enables users to track and manage automobile sales from their inventory.
 The application provides a range of features, including the ability to add salespeople and potential customers, create sales records, view all sales, and display sales history for a particular salesperson.The app is built using a microservices architecture, with the Inventory microservice integrated to ensure data consistency.
 It allows for real-time updates on the inventory and prevents the sale of a car that is not listed or has already been sold.